apache/openwhisk-external-resources/README.md

 - [Personality Analysis](https://github.com/iwinoto/openwhisk-demo-personalityanalysis) - Analysing political speeches using IBM Watson.
 - [Mobile Services Demo](https://github.com/gconan/BluemixMobileServicesDemoApp)- Swift app that for analysing tone and posting to a slack channel.
 - [Drink Chooser](https://github.com/SwiftOnTheServer/DrinkChooser)- Example Swift app storing to & reading from Redis recommending a drink to consume.
+- [Lastversion](https://github.com/shaftoe/lastversion)- An HTTP service to fetch latest stable version of OpenSource projects, written in Go and running as OpenWhisk action

 ## Media